Zlaja7777/OMA/README.md

 # OMA
 To easily manage your projects.

-OMA is a web application build with .NET Core and Angular.
+OMA is a web application built on top of Angular powered by .NET Core.
 It is about creating an offer that can be transfered to a project.
 Later on you can add transactions and tasks for that project.
 By creating a task, you will have to add a worker that will be responsible for it.